LinuxCommandLibrary

 -c

-Execute with mostly empty environment
+Execute the command with a mostly empty environment, clearing inherited environment variables.

 -l